RajenDharmendra/HDFS-Spark/Hive/olympics_Data_Analysis.md

 Here the total_medals is the final overall number of medals won by a Country in Swimming.

     SELECT Country,SUM(gold_medals) AS GOLD,SUM(silver_medals) AS SILVER,SUM(bronze_medals) AS BRONZE,SUM(total_medals) AS TOTAL FROM olympics WHERE Sport="Swimming" GROUP BY Country;

+**Task->2 **  Write a Hive program to find the number of medals that Canada won year wise.
+  This we can achieve by partitioning the  table

 **Partitioning the Table:**
 1) Creating the table ‘Olympics_Country_Partitioned’ and partitioning it by Country